ashthaf/Phishing-Email-Investigation/Cases/Case-01-Microsoft365/Analysis/15-Lessons-Learned.md

 The investigation also highlighted the importance of validating findings with multiple sources rather than relying on a single indicator.

 ---
+---

+# Investigation Evidence

+This phase summarizes the knowledge gained from the investigation rather than introducing new technical evidence.

+Key improvements identified for future investigations include:

+- Incorporating Thunderbird for visual email inspection.
+- Validating SPF, DKIM, and DMARC records using MXToolbox.
+- Continuing to preserve original evidence with cryptographic hashes.
+- Maintaining a hybrid investigation workflow combining command-line tools, email clients, DNS analysis, and OSINT platforms.
 # Conclusion

 This phishing campaign successfully demonstrated how attackers can abuse trusted cloud infrastructure and social engineering techniques to create convincing credential harvesting emails.